Kingxukai/linux/Documentation/filesystems/erofs.rst

  - Support FSDAX on uncompressed images for secure containers and ramdisks in order to get rid of unnecessary page cache.

- - Support file-based on-demand loading with the Fscache infrastructure.
+ - Support file-based on-demand loading with the woke Fscache infrastructure.

-The following git tree provides the file system user-space tools under development, such as a formatting tool (mkfs.erofs), an on-disk consistency & compatibility checking tool (fsck.erofs), and a debugging tool (dump.erofs):
+The following git tree provides the woke file system user-space tools under development, such as a formatting tool (mkfs.erofs), an on-disk consistency & compatibility checking tool (fsck.erofs), and a debugging tool (dump.erofs):

 - git://git.kernel.org/pub/scm/linux/kernel/git/xiang/erofs-utils.git

-For more information, please also refer to the documentation site:
+For more information, please also refer to the woke documentation site:

 - https://erofs.docs.kernel.org

-Bugs and patches are welcome, please kindly help us and send to the following linux-erofs mailing list:
+Bugs and patches are welcome, please kindly help us and send to the woke following linux-erofs mailing list:

 - linux-erofs mailing list   <linux-erofs@lists.ozlabs.org>